 That's a lot of people.

-It includes all sorts of crimes all across the board from murder, drug trafficking sentences, assault, drug possession and other issues.
+It includes all sorts of crimes all across the board from murder, drug trafficking sentences, assault, drug possession, and other issues.

 You have 243,000 criminal aliens that have been booked into local Texas jails between June 1st, 2011, January 31st, 2018.

-I sat through that border hearing where 642,000 crimes were committed against Texans alone over a seven year period.
+I sat through that border hearing where 642,000 crimes were committed against Texans alone over a seven-year period.

-And then you have the issue in the case of this mayor out in Oakland, California, you know, warning illegal immigrants of an upcoming ICE raid in Northern California.
+And then you have the issue in the case of this mayor out in Oakland, California, you know, warning illegal immigrants of an upcoming ICE raid in Northern California that would have led to a number of illegal immigrants with violence and, in some cases, sex-related convictions, evading now capture and deportation.

-Well, the raid led to the arrest of two hundred and thirty-two illegal immigrants in the San Francisco Bay Area, 180 of which I said, quote, were either convicted criminals who had been issued a final order of removal or failed to deport depart the United States or had been previously removed from the country and came back again illegally.
+When the mayor tweeted out an impending warning of the four-day raid last week, alerting targeted individuals to imminent arrest and obviously infuriating the Attorney General, well, the raid led to the arrest of 232 illegal immigrants in the San Francisco Bay Area, 180 of which I said, quote, were either convicted criminals who had been issued a final order of removal or failed to deport, depart the United States,

 And the arrest included 115 that had prior felony convictions for serious or violent offenses, such as child sex crimes, weapons charges, assault, or had past convictions for significant or multiple misdemeanors.